deleonab/DockerEssentials/docker-notes.md

 - environment variables
 - configuration files ( resource allocation, networking, security etc)
 - anything else the application needs to run in isolation
+- The instructions are collected within an executable package whichbis the image itself